eserating-chwy/siren4j/ProjectHome.md

 [JavaDoc](http://wiki.siren4j.googlecode.com/hg/javadoc/index.html)

-**Note:** This projects documentation is a work in progress and is no way near complete at this time.
+**Note:** This project's documentation is a work in progress and is no way near complete at this time.
 This will improve over the coming weeks.